|

 FAQs:

-Q. What materials can be coated with sublimation coating?
+What materials can be coated with sublimation coating?

-The compatibility of the coating depends on the material’s composition and its ability to withstand the sublimation process.
+The compatibility of the coating depends on the material’s composition and ability to withstand the sublimation process.

-Q. How do I make sublimation coating for mugs?
+How do I make sublimation coating for mugs?

-To make sublimation coating for mugs, you can utilize a specialized coating solution or mix your own formula using ingredients like polymers, binders, and additives.
+To make sublimation coating for mugs, you can utilize a specialized coating solution or mix your formula using ingredients like polymers, binders, and additives.
 The specific recipe may vary depending on the manufacturer or personal preferences.

-Q. Can I use sublimation coating spray for mugs?
+Can I use sublimation coating spray for mugs?

 Yes, sublimation coating sprays are available for convenient and efficient coating of mugs.
 These sprays are designed to provide an even and controlled application of the coating, making them ideal for coating irregularly shaped objects or large quantities of mugs.

-Q. How do I apply sublimation coating?
+How do I apply sublimation coating?

-Q. Is sublimation coating permanent?
+Is sublimation coating permanent?

 Yes, sublimation coating is permanent when applied correctly.
 Once the sublimation ink bonds with the coating and surface, it becomes a part of the material, resulting in durable and long-lasting prints.